-Education Committee is composed of the Principal (in the Chair), the Vice-Principal, Senior Tutor, Treasurer, Librarian, Academic Registrar and one Fellow Tutor from each Honour School, nominated by the Tutors in that School.
+Education Committee is composed of the Principal (in the Chair), the Vice-Principal, Senior Tutor, Treasurer, Librarian, the Dean, Academic Registrar and all Tutorial Fellows.
+The PA to the Senior Tutor and Fellows acts as Secretary to the Committee.
+One Fellow from each Honour School, nominated by the Tutors in that School, attends each meeting.
 The Agenda is divided into two parts: Part A and Part B, the latter containing Reserved Business.
-The MCR and JCR Academic Affairs representatives may attend for Part A. Each Honour School may also nominate one Lecturer to serve on the Committee.
-The PA to the Senior Tutor and Academic Fellows acts as Secretary.
+The MCR and JCR Academic Affairs representatives attend for Part A. Each Honour School may also nominate one Lecturer to serve on the Committee.
 The Committee normally meets at least twice a term to consider such educational questions as may from time to time arise and in particular:

-- a) Policies relating to teaching and learning; - b) The progress, industry and conduct of undergraduates and graduates; - c) The awarding of Scholarships, Exhibitions and Prizes from the appropriate funds, and carrying out an annual review of award holders; - d) Examination results; - e) The awarding of course and travel grants from the appropriate funds; - f) The initiation of the College's academic disciplinary procedures in cases of students who fail to meet the standard of application and attendance expected by his or her Tutor.
+- a) Policies relating to teaching and learning; - b) The progress, industry and conduct of undergraduates and graduates; - c) The awarding of Scholarships, Exhibitions and Prizes from the appropriate funds, and carrying out an annual review of award holders; - d) Examination results; - e) The awarding of course and travel grants from the appropriate funds; - f) Policy and guidance on matters of behavioural discipline - g) The initiation of the College's academic disciplinary procedures in cases of students who fail to meet the stand